 With Google Search Ads, there are a lot of opportunities to get your brand in front of people—increasing web traffic, leads, conversions, and sales.
 Let’s take a look at what Google Search Ads are, how they work, and how you can set up a successful campaign for your business.

 Advertisers who utilize Google Search Ads show their ads to users who are actively searching for certain keywords, and these advertisers pay a fee every time their ad is clicked.
 This type of PPC (Pay-Per-Click) advertising proves to be effective because people who conduct searches tend to reveal a lot about their intent with their search query.
-Additionally, search ads also give local business owners a way to directly target searchers based on their geography.
+Additionally, when Google ads search assessment is properly optimised, Google search ads also give local business owners a way to directly target searchers based on their geography.

-There are a few basic types of search ads which you should know about.
+There are a few basic types of Google ads that you should know about.

 Search Network Ads: Search Network Ads appear as a text ad in the results page for the keyword.
 They appear on the search result page with the “Ad” symbol before it.